zaufi/zaufi.github.com/pluggable-output-processor.md

 Yes, I know there is a lot of stuff like this, but I have few problems w/ it:

-1. I'm not a Perl programmer (and don't want to be), but I feel constant intention to improve that programs in a different ways.
+1. I'm not a Perl programmer (and don't want to be), but I feel a permanent desire to improve that programs in a different ways.
-2. Some of that stuff is actually abandoned -- even if I can fix or improve smth, there is nobody I can send my patch to...
+2. Some of that stuff is actually abandoned -- i.e. even if I can fix or improve smth, there is nobody I can send my patch to...
 3. Some of that stuff is <del>too much</del> _end-user oriented_ <del>so inflexible</del> -- they can colorize
   almost everything via regular expressions and configuration files.
-The only problem I have w/ them: some things I'd like to colorize (or fix formatting) is **damn hard to express via regexes** ... particularly because line-by-line processing implemented in that tools have no _state_...
+The only problem I have w/ them: some things I'd like to colorize (or fix formatting) is impossible or **damn hard to express via regexes** ... particularly because line-by-line processing implemented in that tools have no _state_...
-  (yep, it will be hard to code, and even harder to use having only configuratin files)
+  Yep, I understand that, it will be hard to code, and even harder to use such a tool for end users (i.e. ppl w/o programming skills) -- it is why authors took the easy way: allow user to write regexes in configs.

 Features